 “Thanks, Grant.”
-She turned to face the crowd.
+She turned to face the crowd, and after several quiet moments, began to speak.
 “Folks, it’s bad.
 No sense beating around the bush.
 We can’t leave, though.
 Surely, you all see that deep down.
 Folk come from places I’ve never even heard of to buy what only we can give them.
 Winter is when we’re strongest, and winter doesn’t always come when it’s cold out.”
 She gestured toward the clear, blue sky.
 A few people nodded.

 “This is the coldest winter I’ve ever been through, and it’s not over yet.
 It’s not over yet for any of us.
 In fact, for some of us,” she locked eyes with Tomas, “it’s only beginning.